promaafia/python_problem_solutions/README.txt

 4.11.
 Write the code to check whether an input alphabet is a vowel or not.
 Both lower-case and upper-case should
       be checked

 4.12.
-Write a C program to input any character and check whether it is alphabet, digit or special character
+Write a program to input any character and check whether it is alphabet, digit or special character

 4.13.
-Write a C program to check whether a character is uppercase or lowercase alphabet
+Write a program to check whether a character is uppercase or lowercase alphabet

 4.14.
-Write a C program to generate a simple arithmetic calculator
+Write a program to generate a simple arithmetic calculator

 	hints:
 	enter two numbers: 6 5